4.45 from 9 votes

 Instructions

-• Add sliced potatoes to a medium pot and cover with water.
-Bring to a boil, season water with kosher salt and cook for about 7 to 8 minutes, until potatoes are fork tender.
-Add in frozen peas and cook for another 3 to 5 minutes, until potatoes are completely cooked.
+• Add potatoes to a medium pot and cover with cold water.
+Bring to a boil and season the water generously with kosher salt.
+Cook for 7 to 8 minutes, until nearly fork tender.

 iconLike this?
 Leave a comment below!